aknottymathematician/aknottymathematician.github.io/_pages/about.md

 ---

-I am an Artificial Intelligence engineer at emotix, working in NLP area.
-Even though working in AI and coding, and loving it, my first love is math.
+I am an AI Engineer at Miko, working in Natural Language Processing.
+I have completed my MSc in Mathematics from VNIT, Nagpur.
+I am a learner and the blog posts I share are essentially the notes I take while studying, so if you find any mistakes in theoretical sections or errors in the codes please drop in a mail, I'll make sure that I correct those as required.

 ---